leihog/binfiles/README.md

 * copy-sshkey - Will transfer your ssh pub key to remote hosts.
 For systems where ssh-copy-id is missing (OS X).
 * counter - A tool to count occurrences of characters
+* ssh-keylist - List and show keys from ~/.ssh/authorized_keys

 Installation
 ------------